Robert-BoMiao/Robert-BoMiao.github.io/_posts/2020-02-07-Object-Detection.md

 **Highlight: Focal Loss**

 The authors found that its complex to select hard samples based on mannual rules in training and the huge number of easy negative samples will exert an adverse impact on the learning.
-In that case, focal loss could help model by giving more weights to the hard samples and the initialization of bias can solve the problem of different ratio between positive and negative samples.
+In that case, focal loss could help model by giving more weights to the hard samples and the initialization of bias could solve the problem of different ratio between positive and negative samples.

 The folcal loss is calculated as below: